Ballpark: Multi-purpose stadiums

 One major innovation of the multi-purpose parks was the cantilevered upper deck.
 In earlier ballparks, the columns used to support the upper decks obstructed the view from some seats in the lower deck.
 In the new design, the upper decks were extended upwards and the columns were removed.
 However, even though the extension counterbalanced some of the weight, the upper decks could no longer extend as close to the field and had to be moved back.
 Also, the roofs could no longer be as large, and often only covered the top 15 or so rows.
 This exposed fans to the elements.

 Besides the drawbacks of the cantilever design, there were other issues with these parks.
 With few exceptions, seating was angled to face the center of the field of play, rather than home plate.
 The furthest seats in these parks were 500 ft or more from the plate.
 The capacities of these stadiums were larger than previous baseball stadiums.
 Typical game attendance did not fill the stadiums.
 Due to the rectangular shape needed for football or soccer, outfield dimensions were generally symmetrical, and even seats at field level down the lines could be far from the action.

 Multi-purpose stadiums also posed issues for their non-baseball tenants.
 The "cookie-cutters" with swiveling, field-level sections proved problematic.
 Because the front rows were too close to the field, the fans had difficulty seeing over the football benches.
 This was evident in the movable seating sections in RFK Stadium.
 The first ten rows of the football configuration were practically at field level, and fans in those sections often stood up on their seats to get a better view.
 Other stadiums overcame this simply by covering those seats, not bothering to sell them.
 Despite being cost-effective, these problems eventually caused the parks to become unfashionable.

 The multi-purpose architecture reached a climax when Toronto's SkyDome (now Rogers Centre) opened in 1989.
 It had state-of-the-art amenities including a retractable roof, hotel, and a restaurant behind the outfield from where patrons could view the games.
 Rogers Centre was renovated into a baseball only stadium from 2022 to 2024.

-There are no more purely open-air multi-purpose parks still in use today, with the Oakland Coliseum having been the last one in use.
+There are no more purely multi-purpose ballparks still in use today, with the Oakland Coliseum having been the last one in use.
 The Athletics moved out of Oakland Coliseum in 2024 and will play at West Sacramento's Sutter Health Park for three seasons as a new dedicated facility of their own is built in Las Vegas.
 Their former co-tenants, the NFL Oakland Raiders, moved to Las Vegas in 2020 and into Allegiant Stadium.